Construction Traffic Delays

 Highway 99, NE 63rd Street to NE 78th Street – pedestrian and bicycle improvements

-A contractor working for Clark County will start work this week to replace the sidewalk on the west side of Highway 99 with a wider pedestrian walkway that meets federal disabled-accessibility requirements.
+A contractor working for Clark County is replacing the sidewalk on the west side of Highway 99 with a wider pedestrian walkway that meets federal disabled-accessibility requirements.

 Access to all businesses will remain open during construction.
-Drivers may experience delays and potential lane closures during construction.
-Pedestrians should follow all detour signs or use alternate routes.
+Drivers should expect lane closures and delays during construction.
+Pedestrians should follow detour signs or use alternate routes.
 All work is expected to be completed by October 2017.

 NE 99th Street and NE 117th Avenue/SR 503 intersection improvement

-Work to improve NE 99th Street on both sides of the intersection began Monday, April 17.
+Work to improve NE 99th Street on both sides of the intersection started in April.
 Construction requires closing of NE 99th Street immediately east and west of the intersection.
 Access to businesses will remain open during the closures.

 Drivers and pedestrians should follow detour signs or use alternate routes to bypass the closures.
 Information regarding the project and a detour map for the east closure is posted at: www.clark.wa.gov/public-works/ne-99th-street-sr-503-intersection.